geodask/svelte-reactive-table/sites/docs/src/routes/docs/api/reactive-pagination/+page.md

 # reactivePagination

-The `reactivePagination` function creates a pagination plugin for Svelte Reactive Table, enabling navigation through large datasets by dividing them into manageable pages.
+The `reactivePagination` function creates a pagination plugin for table instances, enabling efficient navigation through large datasets by dividing data into manageable pages.

 ## Signature